aMLLibrary/aMLLibrary/example_configurations/README.md

 This library is integrated with the Hyperopt package for hyperparameter tuning via Bayesian Optimization.
 As mentioned [earlier](#general-section), this search mode is activated by inserting the `hyperparameter_tuning = Hyperopt` flag in the `General` section, as well as appropriate `hyperopt_max_evals` and `hyperopt_save_interval` values.
 When using Hyperopt, strings representing prior distributions, such as `'loguniform(0.01,1)'`, may be assigned to hyperparameters instead of the usual lists of values used in grid search mode.
-Such strings refer to and are interpreted as Hyperopt prior objects, assuming they are appropriately formatted; please head to https://github.com/hyperopt/hyperopt/wiki/FMin#21-parameter-expressions for more information.
+Such strings refer to and are interpreted as Hyperopt prior objects, assuming they are appropriately formatted; please head to [the Hyperopt wiki](https://github.com/hyperopt/hyperopt/wiki/FMin#21-parameter-expressions) for more information.

 Note that logarithm-based distributions follow a different notation in `a-MLLibrary` configuration files than in the Hyperopt library, for the sake of clarity.
 For instance, the string `'loguniform(a,b)'` in a configuration file means a log-uniform distribution with support `[a,b]`, whereas an equivalent distribution in Hyperopt notation would be `'loguniform(e^a,e^b)'` instead.